AgalmicVentures/Werk/README.md

 then executes any defered `Action`s in the foreground queue and resets the watchdog.

+### Historical Data Replay
+Runs without the real time flag set use a `TimeSeriesReplayer` to replay 1 or more data sources (CSV's, PCAP's, etc.) as events.
+This allows for simple testing against multiple sources of historical data.
+* `Application.HistoricalDataSources`: Comma-separated list of paths to historical data sources.

 ### Commands
 The application context adds additional default commands:
 * `app`: Logs information about the high level state of the application.